🔳 Emergency numbers

 - Renew your refugee status residence permit every three years – the date is indicated on the card.
-Start six months in advance of the application for the renewal of your residence permit and, in any case, no longer than 30 days before its expiration.
+Start six months before the application for the renewal of your residence permit and, in any case, no longer than 30 days before its expiration.

 Check: RENEW YOUR RESIDENCE PERMIT

 Withdrawal of refugee status is possible in certain cases, and authorities may revoke refugee or subsidiary status.
 Find more information regarding the specific circumstances that may lead to the revocation of your status and the procedural steps that must be followed.